hsigeman/findZX/README.md

 #### Noisy output plots?

-If the reference genome used is constructed from one of the individuals in the analysis, this can introduce noise from reference bias in the results, especially if the organism has a very high heterozygosity.
+When only using one sample of each sex, combined with a reference genome constructed from one of these samples, the genome coverage results for heavily resticted number of mismatches may be suboptimal.
+Especially if the organism has a very high heterozygosity.
 This can be solved by creating a consensus genome, incorporating variants from both samples.
 This can be done by running the pipeline like this:

     snakemake -s workflow/findZX{-synteny} -j 15 -R modify_genome --configfile config.yml --cluster-config cluster.json --cluster " sbatch -A {cluster.account} -t {cluster.time} -n {cluster.n} "